-- GIP and TotalEnergies, through their equal ownership of CEG, the controlling shareholder of Clearway, Inc., exercise substantial influence over the Company.
-The Company is highly dependent on GIP, TotalEnergies and CEG. - CEG controls the Company and has the ability to designate a majority of the members of Clearway, Inc.'s Board. - The Company may not be able to consummate future acquisitions from CEG. - The Company may be unable to terminate the CEG Master Services Agreement, in certain circumstances. - If CEG terminates the CEG Master Services Agreement or defaults in the performance of its obligations under the agreement, the Company may be unable to contract with a substitute service provider on similar terms, or at all.
+- GIP and TotalEnergies, through their equal ownership of CEG, the Company's controlling stockholder, exercise substantial influence over the Company.
+The Company is highly dependent on GIP, TotalEnergies and CEG. - CEG controls the Company and has the ability to designate a majority of the members of the Company's Board. - The Company may not be able to consummate future acquisitions from CEG. - The Company may be unable to terminate the CEG Master Services Agreement, in certain circumstances. - If CEG terminates the CEG Master Services Agreement or defaults in the performance of its obligations under the agreement, the Company may be unable to contract with a substitute service provider on similar terms, or at all. - The Company is a "controlled company", controlled by CEG, and as a result, is exempt from certain corporate governance requirements that are designed to provide protection to stockholders of companies that are not controlled companies.